xpodev/seamless/README.md

 ```

 ### Server actions
-It's possible to pass a python function as component props
+It's possible to pass a python function as component props.

+The current version works only with `ASGIApp`.
 ```python
 class MyComponent(Component):
   def __init__(self, **props):